pipeseroni/pipes.sh/README.rst

 Contribution
 ============

 Feel free to fork and/or create pull request.
-But if you does create pull requests, that means you agree to put your contribution in public domain.
+If you're contributing, remember your changes will be released under the MIT license.

 Related projects